Watson-Personal-Assistant/developer/_content/skill/deploy-to-bluemix.md

 If successful, this command should return a message similar to `skill updated successfully`.

-### Step 6: Say hello to your myHelloWorld skill hosted on Bluemix using the Assistant service
+### Step 6: Say hello to your myHelloWorld skill hosted on IBM Cloud using the Watson Assistant service
-Use the Assistant service **/skillSets/{skillSetName}/converse** API to say "Hello" using your API Key and Assistant service Bluemix hosted URL.
+Use the Watson Assistant service **/skillSets/{skillSetName}/converse** API to say "Hello" using your API Key and Assistant service IBM Cloud-hosted URL.

 `curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' -d '{
   "text": "Hello",